SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 Duplicate setting from the HashiCorp Vault Extension, since the HashiCorp Vault Token Auth Extension also needs access to the vault.
 `edc.vault.hashicorp.url`

-Settings moved from the HashiCorp Vault Extension, that only concern the HashiCorp Vault Token Auth Extension.
+Settings moved from the HashiCorp Vault Extension, that only concern the token storage and token refresh.
 `edc.vault.hashicorp.token`
 `edc.vault.hashicorp.token.scheduled-renew-enabled`
 `edc.vault.hashicorp.token.ttl`